collective/Products.membrane/docs/content.rst

 If you want a user to be able to login in a site you must add authentication support to your user content type.
 This is handled through the :py:obj:`IMembraneUserAuth` interface.
-Below is an example for a very basic authentication handler which users a plaintext password attribute.
-This uses the `BaseUserObject` class shown above.
+Below is an example for a very basic authentication handler which uses a plaintext password attribute.

 The example below demonstrates a very simple authentication adapter.
 It uses the MyContentUser class shown earlier, and uses `five.grok